Partial shipping

 What is a partial shipment?

 Partial shipping helps prevent delays by allowing available items to reach the customer faster, rather than holding the entire order until everything is ready.
 It’s commonly used in ecommerce and retail logistics to improve delivery times, manage inventory efficiently, and maintain customer satisfaction, even when stock availability varies.
+Customers usually receive separate tracking numbers and separate delivery dates for each shipment, but they’re typically charged once for the full order.

 Why use partial delivery?